onap/archived-vfc-nfvo-lcm/docs/platform/installation/user-guide/ns-instantiate-guide.rst

    :height: 600px

+Note:
-Note: type should be gvnfmdriver which is the same with gvnfmdriver microservice url is the msb-iag NodeIp:port vim corresponds to cloudowner_cloudregionid which registered in step1
+  a. type should be gvnfmdriver which is the same with gvnfmdriver microservice.
+  b. url is the msb-iag NodeIp:port.
+  c. vim corresponds to cloudowner_cloudregionid which registered in step1.

 Package Onboarding
 ++++++++++++++++++